israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Properties

 Symbol.prototype.constructor
     Returns the function that created an instance's prototype.
+This is the Symbol function by default.

 ## Classes